-- an increased risk of premature labor in pregnant women
+- an increased risk of premature labor in pregnant people

 - an increased risk of a placenta rupture before or during childbirth

-Most cases of macrocytic anemia can be managed with vitamin injections.
-A doctor will continue to monitor a person’s B-12 or folate levels and use blood tests to determine whether red blood cells have returned to their normal size.
+A doctor can manage most cases of macrocytic anemia with vitamins.
+They will continue to monitor a person’s B12 or folate levels and use blood tests to determine whether red blood cells have returned to their typical size.

 While most people recover with prompt treatment, they may need periodic checks for anemia.

-Macrocytic anemia often goes undiagnosed until it becomes severe.
-People who have symptoms of anemia, a family history of anemia, or who have or are at risk of a condition linked to macrocytic anemia should see a doctor for a blood test.
+Macrocytic anemia often goes undiagnosed until it becomes severe because it can time to develop symptoms.
+People with anemia symptoms, a family history of anemia, or those who have or are at risk of developing a condition linked to macrocytic anemia should see a doctor to get a blood test for evaluation.